 In Africa, regional coalitions have developed in clusters, frequently associated with the economic blocs on the continent such as the Economic Community of West African States (ECOWAS) and Southern African Development Community (SADC).
 ECOWAS, in particular, has emerged as the leading regional economic institution on issues of democracy, civil society, and good governance in Africa, as illustrated by its decisive intervention to end the Gambian political crisis in 2016.
-The Media Foundation of West Africa has been one of the key players working to organize civil society groups, media councils, regulators, and legal groups, among others, to take advantage of the political opportunity to build a regional strategy for media development.
+The Media Foundation of West Africa has been one of the key players working to organize civil society groups, media councils, regulators, and legal groups, among others, to take advantage of the political opportunity to build a regional strategy for media development.13

-The Center for International Media Assistance, Deutsche Welle Akademie, Article 19, among others, have been working to foster these coalitions in the Global South.
-Meanwhile, organizations such as Reporters Without Borders, the Digital Freedom Fund, and the European Journalism Centre, and others are currently engaged in regionally-focused network-building, dialogue, and advocacy on the specific challenges facing investigative journalists across Europe.
-These institutions have been deeply involved in working with donors to understand and address new threats and offers lessons for other regions.
+The Center for International Media Assistance, Deutsche Welle Akademie, and International Media Support, among others, have been working to foster these coalitions in the Global South.14 Meanwhile, organizations such as Reporters Without Borders and the European Journalism Centre are currently engaged in regionally focused networkbuilding, dialogue, and advocacy on the specific challenges facing investigative journalists across Europe.
+These institutions have been deeply involved in working with donors to understand and address new threats and offer lessons for other regions.